0

 Want to get the most out of your pomodoro sessions?
 Here are some tips to help you stay consistent, focused, and energized throughout your 25-minute timer:

-1. Minimize Interruptions: Sync your Slack status to your calendar and enable DND so teammates know you’re in focus mode and shouldn’t be interrupted.
+1. Minimize Interruptions: Automatically sync your Slack status to your calendar through Reclaim and enable DND so teammates know you’re in focus mode and shouldn’t be interrupted.

-2. Block your calendar: Auto-schedule focus time to protect space for your pomodoros, and prevent meetings from interrupting your sessions.
+2. Block your calendar: Auto-schedule focus time through Reclaim to protect space for your pomodoros, and prevent meetings from interrupting your sessions.

 3. One task at a time: Avoid multitasking, and focus on one task per pomodoro.
 Break big tasks into smaller sessions for steady, focused progress.